guilgautier/DPPy/docs/finite_dpps/properties.rst

 Diversity
 =========

-For hermitian DPPs, i.e., defined by hermitian kernels :eq:`eq:suff_cond_K` and :eq:`eq:suff_cond_K`, the notion of diversity or negative correlation is encoded by the *determinantal* structure.
+For hermitian DPPs, i.e., defined by hermitian kernels :eq:`eq:suff_cond_K` or :eq:`eq:suff_cond_L`, the notion of diversity or negative correlation is encoded by the *determinantal* structure.
-For example, the pair inclusion probability, also called the 2-point correlation function using :eq:`eq:inclusion_proba_DPP_K` yields
+For example, using :eq:`eq:inclusion_proba_DPP_K`, the pair inclusion probability provides

 .. math::